Workable/javascript/README.md

     ```

   <a name="arrows--one-arg-parens"></a><a name="8.4"></a>
   - [8.4](#arrows--one-arg-parens) If your function takes a single argument and doesn’t use braces, omit the parentheses.
-Otherwise, always include parentheses around arguments. eslint: [`arrow-parens`](http://eslint.org/docs/rules/arrow-parens.html) jscs:  [`disallowParenthesesAroundArrowParam`](http://jscs.info/rule/disallowParenthesesAroundArrowParam)
+Otherwise, always include parentheses around arguments. eslint: [`arrow-parens`](http://eslint.org/docs/rules/arrow-parens.html)

     > Why?
 Less visual clutter.